Hurricane Preparedness: What Are The Essential Things To Prepare

 • Shut off utilities and propane tanks

-• Turn your refrigerator and freezer to the coldest setting and leave the doors closed.
+• Turn your refrigerator and freezer to the coldest setting and close the doors.

 • Fill a tub with water.